Answers to frequently asked questions.

 - What if I can't find a term for my product?

 - If you can't find a term that is appropriate for your product, you can request assistance from the GMDN Agency.
 We have a free on-line Enquiry service (see Help menu) that will review your product and the relevant existing GMDN terms.
 The GMDN Agency will review your request and determine if a new term is justified or an existing term may need to be modified or an existing term maybe suitable.
 When sending an Enquiry, please include as much information about the product as possible.
 The Enquiry process is complex and can take several weeks to complete, so please give us plenty of time to consider your enquiry.
 But please let us know if your need is urgent.

 - What if I urgently need to register my product and can't find a suitable GMDN Code?

 - Regulators and Conformity Assessment Bodies know the process for new term requests used by the GMDN Agency and may accept a delay in providing a GMDN Code, provided an Enquiry for a new term has already been made.

 - Can anyone see the GMDN Codes I have chosen?

-- All client information contained in the GMDN Database is password protected, encrypted and not available to any other manufacturer member.
+- All client information contained in the GMDN Database is password protected, encrypted and not available to any other licensee member.
 Under strict controls we are required to share some client information with Medical Device Regulators, including the identification of GMDN codes selected by manufacturers and which appear in the 'My Terms' list.

 - Can I see all the GMDN Codes?